JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-plugin-releases.md

 The Kotlin Multiplatform plugin was rebuilt from the ground up:

-* Integrated New Project wizard for supported IDEs.
+* Integrated **New Project** wizard for supported IDEs.
 * Preflight environment checks that help find and solve issues with the setup, including Java, Android, Xcode, and Gradle.
 * Automatically generated run configurations for all supported platforms, with the device selector for iOS and Android.
 * Cross-language support: cross-language navigation and debugging for Swift and Kotlin, along with Swift syntax highlighting and quick documentation.
-* Compose Multiplatform support: the Kotlin Multiplatform plugin now supports multiplatform Compose resources, autocompletion, and UI previews for common code.
+* Compose Multiplatform support: the Kotlin Multiplatform plugin now supports multiplatform Compose resources, autocompletion, and UI previews for common code (the [previous Compose Multiplatform plugin](https://plugins.jetbrains.com/plugin/16541-compose-multiplatform-ide-support) can be safely uninstalled).
 * Compose Hot Reload: instantly see UI changes without restarting the app (with a desktop JVM target).
     See [Hot Reload docs] TODO link for more information.